nervosnetwork/mercury/core/rpc/README.md

 **Params**

-- `from` - Specify the provider of the CKB for Dao deposition.
+- `from` - Specify the providers of the CKB for Dao deposition.
   - The elements in the array must be the same kind of enumeration.
   - If `JsonItem` is an identity, the assets of addresses controlled by the identity will be pooled.
   - If `JsonItem` is an address, the assets of unspent records of the address will be pooled.
   - If `JsonItem` is an unspent out point, the assets of the out point will be pooled.
 - `to` - Specify the recipient of the deposit.
-  - If `to` is null, the CKB is deposited to the `from` address.
+  - If `to` is null, the CKB is deposited to the first `from` address.
 - `amount` - Specify the amount of CKB for the deposit.
 The deposit amount should larger than 200 CKB.
 - `fee_rate` - The unit for the fee is shannon or KB.
 The default fee rate is 1000.
 1 CKB = 10<sup>8</sup> shannons.